-Prepare for the calibration procedure by connecting an ammeter to the desired analog output of Slot X, as shown in Figure 1 below and Figure 2 on the next page.
+Prepare for the calibration procedure by connecting an ammeter to the desired analog output of Slot X, as shown in Figure 1 and Figure 2 on page 3 on the next page.
 Refer to the menu map in Figure 6 on page 15.